heptarch/heptarch.github.io/projects.md

 I think the special sauce was not material—the cash flow or the personnel or the supply of oscilloscopes—but philosophical.

-This little essay represents my half-formed thoughts on why Bell Labs was so successful as an "institute of creative technology", and why that success has been so hard to replicate.
+This little essay represents some tentative thoughts on why Bell Labs was so successful as an "institute of creative technology", why that success has been so hard to replicate, and how one might go about experimenting with replication in an unconventional, distributed, grassroots fashion, if one were so inclined.

 ### 2.1. <a href="#tbc">The Kelly gang</a><a id="sec-2-1" name="sec-2-1"></a>